 Apple Pie Baked Oatmeal

-I used McIntosh apples in this recipe, but you can honestly use any type of apple you like.
-This Apple Pie Baked Oatmeal can be re-heat or eaten cold on its own or with an additional splash of milk.
+This apple pie baked oatmeal recipe calls for McIntosh apples, but you can honestly use any type of apple you like.
+This baked oatmeal can be re-heat or eaten cold on its own or with an additional splash of milk.

 - Prep Time: 10 minutes